-Unlike most Square reviews (squareup.com & square.com), this Square up review primarily covers the topics that matter to most merchants and small business owners rather than Square’s technology.
+Unlike most Square reviews (squareup.com & square.com), this Square Up review primarily covers the topics that matter to most merchants and small business owners rather than Square’s technology.
 Square is often called “Square up” or “Squareup” because of the domain that Square uses for its website; however, the official name for this company is “Square.”
-For the purposes of this review, the names will be used interchangeably.
+For the purposes of this review, the two names will be used interchangeably.

 Other Square Services

 Since the launch of its card reader and mobile app, Square has rolled out several other payment services for both business and personal use.